Loss tolerant cross-Kerr enhancement via modulated squeezing

 Unfortunately, the in-line Kerr effect for optical frequencies in non-linear material platforms used in photonic systems is typically extremely weak.
 Consequently, imparting a full $\pi$ phase shift for single-photon level signals~\cite{Shapiro2006} needed to realize a controlled phase gate is deterministically not achievable, which poses one of the main challenges for realizing a photonic quantum computer.
 The way the photonic quantum computing community has mitigated this shortcoming is by eliminating the in-line Kerr phase by the injection of ancilla single photons into an otherwise linear optical circuit~\cite{Pant2019}, leveraging an effect termed Boosted Bell State Measurement~\cite{Ewert2014}.
 Variants of this architecture underlie the platform of PsiQuantum, a company that is pursuing fault-tolerant photonic quantum computing~\cite{Bartolucci2021}.
 The shortcoming of this workaround is that despite the {\em boosting} of the success probability of two-qubit gates such as the controlled phase gate, the architecture still relies on probabilistic gates, hence massive amounts of multiplexed heralded operations, which drive the resource overheads to be astronomically high.

 In this work, we address the problem of weak cross-Kerr interactions by developing protocols that amplify the cross-Kerr interaction through squeezing.
-This is achieved by interspersing the free evolution by single-mode squeezing transformations along different quadratures (i.e., the squeezing direction is modulated as a function of time).
-We show that in this way the cross-Kerr interaction strength between multiple optical modes of a quantum system can be generically enhanced.
+This is achieved by utilizing a recently introduced protocol called \emph{Hamiltonian amplification} \cite{arenz2020amplification,burd2023experimental} in which the free cross-Kerr evolution is interspersed by single-mode squeezing transformations along different quadratures (i.e., the squeezing direction is modulated as a function of time).
+We show that Hamiltonian amplification can be used to generically enhance the cross-Kerr interaction strength between multiple optical modes of a quantum system independently of system and parameter details.

 As depicted in Fig. \ref{fig:intro}, as an application of the modulated squeezing strategies, we consider speeding up the implementation of controlled phase gates in photonic quantum computing.
 We develop an error bound for the gate error that characterizes how fast squeezing has to be applied to achieve a desired speed-up.
 We go on to show that the developed squeezing sequences can outperform photon losses when sufficiently fast and strong squeezing is available.
 Finally, we discuss experimental implementations of the protocols in optical fibers and nanophotonic waveguides.
-We argue that a significant improvement of currently observed controlled phase shifts is possible through the developed sequences with current technology.
+We show that a significant improvement of currently observed controlled phase shifts is possible through the developed sequences.

 \emph{Enhancing cross-Kerr interactions through Hamiltonian amplification ---} The cross-Kerr interaction between two photonic modes described by quantum harmonic oscillators is described by the Hamiltonian